This is a documentation for Board Game Arena: play board games online !

 The following are the values of the option definition object:

 • name - mandatory.
 The name of the option visible for table creator.
-Value must be wrapped in totranslate function.
+This is automatically marked for translation.

 • name - mandatory.
 String representation of the numeric value visible to table creator.
-Value must be wrapped in totranslate function.
+This is automatically marked for translation.

 • description - String description of this value to use when the name of the option is not self-explanatory.
 Displayed at the table under the option when this value is selected.
 Note: if there is no description, this should be omitted.